Read Part I here

 However, it also said that allowing for personal laws shouldn’t give the greenlight to discriminatory practices.
 It recognised that many personal laws stand in the way of gender equality.
 Therefore, the Commission recommended the codification of all personal laws.
 It predicted that this would allow discriminatory customs to be tested for fundamental rights violations.

 However, much of this speculation has now died down with the outbreak of COVID-19.
-WIth the on-going humanitarian crisis due to the pandemic, the Government may have lost the appetite to introduce such controversial legislation.

 In Part III, we return our focus to the Sameena Begum Petition.
 We frame some of her main claims in the context of the above history.